chaozheUB/game_theoretic_model/2025_mecc/ReadMe.md

 # Planning Persuasive Trajectories Based on a Leader-Follower Game Model
-This repo host the parameters used for the manuscript submitted to ACC 2025.
+This repo host the parameters used for the manuscript submitted to MECC 2025.
 Source code will be added after review is complete.

 ## Requirements